-Bourbon for Bonding: where to drink with your out-of-town guests this season - Charlottesville Guide
+Where to drink with your out-of-town guests this season - Charlottesville Guide

 For the refined visitor who wants a taste of the Italian craft cocktail scene or a seriously “Instagrammable,” Tavola’s cichetti bar serves up drinks with names like “What Fools These Mortals Be” and “Inquisition”- though sometimes Christmas dinners really do feel like the latter!
 Head here with a group that needs the ice broken- the curious cocktail names and eminently friendly bartenders will have everyone bantering in safe territory in no time.

 Arguably the only real dive bar in Charlottesville, Durty Nelly’s is for the down-home, t-shirt & jeans, just-get-me-a-beer kind of person.
 Utterly unfussy and almost always open, Nelly’s makes for a great any-time escape.
-They’ve been around forever, and have live, local music almost every night.
+They’ve been around forever, have recently been acquired by the sainted Jordan Brunk, and have live, local music almost every night.
 While they don’t serve food, you can get whatever you like at the deli behind the pub (connected by a door by the bar) and snack your heart out.
 Take your favorite cousin, your father in law, or whoever believes in knocking back a beer without discussing the IBUs first.